markfinger/python-js-host/README.md

 [![Build Status](https://travis-ci.org/markfinger/python-js-host.svg?branch=master)](https://travis-ci.org/markfinger/python-js-host)

-Provides the plumbing to performantly pass data from Python to JavaScript, and receive the generated output.
+Python bindings to a performant JavaScript environment, enabling you to easily integrate JavaScript into your stack.

-There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and require you to generate strings of JS which are evaluated.
+There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and introduce setup overhead.

-The [js-host](https://github.com/markfinger/js-host) package avoids these issues by providing a performant and persistent JS environment with easy access to the entire node & io.js ecosystem.

-This python layer provides the bindings necessary to connect to a running environment, call specific functions and receive their output.
+This library provides bindings to a [JavaScript layer](https://github.com/markfinger/js-host) which sits atop Node and provides access to a persistent JS environment built for performance and easy configuration.

-To reduce the pains of integrating yet another technology into your development stack, a [manager process](#jshostmanager) is provided as a development tool.
-The manager runs in the background and spawn JS hosts which persist only as long as your python process is running.
+To reduce the pains of integrating yet another technology into your stack, a [manager process](#jshostmanager) is provided as a development tool to smooth over the humps.

 Installation